-Given ANZ has had a majority female workforce for many years (currently 51.9%), ANZ sets a measurable objective for achieving gender diversity in the composition of Women in Leadership rather than of the whole workforce.
+Given ANZ has had a majority female workforce for many years (currently 51.3%), ANZ sets a measurable objective for achieving gender diversity in the composition of Women in Leadership rather than of the whole workforce.
 We consider this to be a more appropriate objective for ANZ as it focuses our effort on the levels most in need of improvement, being the most senior and influential levels of the bank.

-During the 2020 financial year, overall representation of Women in Leadership increased by 0.9% to 33.4%.
-Maintaining the focus on achieving gender balance remains a key strategy across all of ANZ's geographies and businesses.
+We have an ongoing objective to increase Women in Leadership by 1% year on year (FY21-FY24).
+During the 2021 financial year, overall representation of Women in Leadership increased by 1.9% to 35.3%, our largest annual increase to date.
+Maintaining the focus on achieving gender balance remains a key priority across all of ANZ's geographies and businesses.

-As at 30 September 2020, females were appointed to 48% of all employee directorships on subsidiary boards.
+As at 30 September 2021, females were appointed to 44.5% of all employee directorships on subsidiary boards.

-13.5 Proportion of women in leadership roles and at ANZ
+13.4 Proportion of women in leadership roles and at ANZ

-Results for the 2020 financial year are set out below, including how ANZ has defined senior executive for this purpose.
+Results for the 2021 financial year are set out below, including how ANZ has defined senior executive for this purpose.